nuxt/website-v2/content/en/guides/concepts/static-site-generation.md

 ### Generating your site

-When deploying your site in static mode all your `.vue` pages will be generated into HTML and JavaScript files.
+When deploying your site in with [target:static](http://localhost:3000/guides/features/deployment-targets#static-hosting) all your `.vue` pages will be generated into HTML and JavaScript files.
 All calls to APIs will be made and cached in a folder called static inside your generated content so that no calls to your API need to be made on client side navigation.

 ### Step 1: Browser to CDN